 Lastly, your PM procedures usually require specialty tools, such as drills, scissor lifts, forklifts, and torque wrenches, among other tools.
 Your PM procedures should include details on how to safely use and maintain those specialty tools.

-Step Two – Preventive Maintenance Schedule
+Step Two – PM Schedule

 Once you’re done listing the proper PM procedures, you would upload them in your Computerized Maintenance Management System (CMMS).
 At this point, you have to develop a maintenance schedule, with each PM procedure scheduled to efficiently make use of the people and resources available.